Neighborhood Initiatives Inc. was created in 2009 to serve the growing needs of the numerous ministries of the Sisters of St. Joseph of Concordia.

 The goal of this long-term and broad-based volunteer program now under way in Concordia is to pair people who are struggling financially but want to become self-sufficient with “community coaches” who take part in the program with them.
 CLICK HERE to learn more.

 What a great way to encourage literacy and learning than to bring preschool children together with “guest readers” — and then give each child a copy of the book to take home!
 This exciting project introduces children to wonderful stories and encourages parents to make reading together a regular part of family life.
-CLICK HERE for stories about past Reading with Leaders programs.
+CLICK HERE for stories about past Reading with Friends programs.

 In a downtown Concordia storefront, we welcome women and their young children — no matter what their need or circumstance.
 For the three Sisters of St. Joseph who founded Neighbor to Neighbor in 2009, it’s just the neighborly thing to do — and there’s never a charge for our help.
 CLICK HERE to learn more about this important ministry.